darvinmarte/note-taker/readme.md

 ## Installation

-- NODE JS, NPM, Express
+- Latest versions of NODE JS, NPM, Express.

 ## Usage

+This applciation was deployed with Heroku.
 The link to the application is provided below.

 ## Contributions